laurelherting/lmh-headspace/AWS/services.md

 * What does an s3 URL look like?
   * It’s always S3, then the region, then .amazon.aws.com, then / and the bucket name ex.
 Https://s3-eu-west1.amazonaws.com/acloudguru

+### EC2 Exam Tips
+1. On Demand
+* Pay fixed rate by hour (or by sec) w/ no commitment
+2. Reserved
+* Provides capacity reservation & discounts on hourly charge 1 or 3 year terms
+3. Spot
+* bid price you want for instance capacity
+* greater savings for flex start/end times
+4. Dedicated Hosts
+* Physical EC2 server dedicated for use
+* reduce costs - use existing server-bound software licenses

+* If spot instance is terminated by Amazon EC2, you'll be charged for partial usage
+* If you terminate it yourself, you'll be charged for any hour in which the instance ran.

+* Price / hour charge for several Spot instances
+  * Spot Price

+1. EC2 stands for: Elastic Compute Cloud
+2. Instance Types

+### Name all Compute Services
+1.EC2 *
+2.Lightsail
+3.ECR
+4.ECS
+5.EKS
+6.Lambda *
+7.Batch
+8.Elastic Beanstalk